sahaikunwar/sahaikunwar.github.io/README.md

 - `kids.html` - Kids videos
 - `health-medicines.html` - Health and Medicines videos
 - `assets/css/styles.css` - basic styling
-- `assets/js/app.js` - JavaScript to load and display videos for each category page, with embedded players
+- `assets/js/app.js` - JavaScript to load and display videos for each category page
-- `data/videos.json` - list of all videos (title, topic, category, platform, url)
+- `data/videos.json` - list of all videos (title, topic, category, platform, url, thumbnail)
 - `tools/sheet_to_json_from_csv.py` - helper script to regenerate `data/videos.json` from a CSV export of a Google Sheet
 - `tools/videos.csv` - (you create this) CSV export from your Google Sheet